ecohealthalliance/mpx-diagnosis/README.md

 </details>

 -   This project requires R 4.2.0.
-This project us the [{renv}](https://rstudio.github.io/renv/) framework to record R package dependencies and versions.
+This project uses the [{renv}](https://rstudio.github.io/renv/) framework to record R package dependencies and versions.
 Packages used are recorded in `renv.lock` and code used to manage dependencies is in `renv/` and